-The touchscreen is your viewfinder when taking pics or video.
+The touchscreen is your viewfinder when taking pictures or video.
 Swipe up to view the pics you've taken.
 Swipe down to access the settings.

-On the settings screen you'll get 4 icons: Voice control, Sounds, Quikcapture, Screen lock.
+On the settings screen, you'll get four icons: Voice control, Sounds, Quikcapture, and Screen lock.
 Tap these to turn them on/off.

 Most phones nowadays have fairly advanced cameras.
 I've been using my iPhone alongside my GoPro and I don't feel the need to get a "proper" camera.

 For quick on-the-go pictures my phone is fine, it's always in my hand.

 However, when I need something more staged, I use the GoPro.
 I have a tripod that fits both my phone and the GoPro.
 The benefit of the GoPro app is that you can set up the GoPro on a tripod and then use your phone as a remote.

 This is perfect for me as a solo traveller.
 I set up the tripod and then use the viewfinder on the app to see that I'm in position and how the shot will look.
 Then you can either take the shot or set a timer, giving you time to make sure the phone isn't in view.